chrisamgad/Project2-EmbeddedSystems/README.md

 # Project2- Tank Water level Monitoring System

-* For this project, we developed a Tank Water level Monitoring System for Embedded systems using STM32CubeMX and Keil μVision running it on the Nucleo-32 board.
+* For this project, we developed a Tank Water level Monitoring System for Embedded systems using STM32CubeMX, Keil μVision and Arduino IDE running it on the Nucleo-32 board.

 ***
 GitHub repo link: